nikodemus/esrap/README.md

 Streaming
 ---------

-Now I made critical morphing of the code, such that it is now usable to parse not only strings of fixed length, but also streams and, in general, iterators of tokens.
+Now I made critical morphing of the code.
+Now it can be used not only to parse strings, but also streams and, in general, iterators of tokens.

 Here I understand iterators Pythonic style, i.e. they are classes with defined NEXT-ITER method (the __next__ method in Python), that throws